mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 provide continued energy correction for optimum use.
 The height of the barrier is determined by the height of the generator/receptor unit.
-A simple pair of units is 2m in height; add a further Cr5000 for each additional metre of height required.
+A simple pair of units is 2m in height; add a further Cr5000 for each additional meter of height required.

 The Holding Field’s range (the maximum distance that can be attained between the two units) is cost-dependent.
 A basic pair of